 minor adjustments, they should be applied more widely.

-Africa – Bonds4Jobs – had a single performance target: the placement
+– Bonds4Jobs – had a single performance target: the placement of economically

-of economically excluded young people into well-paying, higher-complexity
+excluded young people into well-paying, higher-complexity jobs.
+Meeting

-jobs.
-Meeting the target was the responsibility of NGOs that provide
+the target was the responsibility of NGOs that provide training and

-training and job-matching services to young people and employers.
-The
+job-matching services to young people and employers.
+The project was

 Youth Employment Accelerator.
 Two additional providers were